 The Perspectives Activity

 The Perspectives Activity is the key lesson in the unit.
-Students examine a range of perspectives of Syrian protesters in 2011 and 2012.
-Students analyze primary sources that illustrate some of the motivations, fears, ambitions, and realities of daily life for Syrians at a point when the government was escalating its use of violence against protesters.
+Students examine a range of perspectives of Syrian protesters in 2011 and 2012 and analyze primary sources that illustrate some of the motivations, fears, ambitions, and realities of daily life for Syrians at a point when the government was escalating its use of violence against protesters.
 The Perspectives Activity helps students synthesize primary sources, give an effective presentation, and ultimately, deepen their understanding of the limited options available to Syrian protesters.